 We currently depend heavily on the generation of revenues from the sales of Elfabrio and Elelyso.
-Any failure to commercialize Elfabrio, or the experience of significant delays in doing so, will have a material adverse effect on our business, results of operations and financial condition.
+Any failure to successfully commercialize Elfabrio will have a material adverse effect on our business, results of operations and financial condition.

 We have invested a significant portion of our efforts and financial resources in the development of Elfabrio, and in the past, on the development of Elelyso.
 Our ability to generate significant product revenues in the future from sales of Elfabrio depends on Chiesi's successful commercialization of Elfabrio, which we do not control and may not be able to effectively influence, and on the actions and decisions of foreign regulatory authorities.
 Chiesi may experience delays in, or be unable to achieve, the commercial introduction of Elfabrio globally.
 Similarly, we generate revenues from sales of Elelyso which are depend on Pfizer's efforts (except in Brazil), which we do not control.
 Sales of BioManguinhos alfataliglicerase in Brazil are controlled by Fiocruz.
 The successful worldwide commercialization of Elfabrio and Elelyso depends on several factors, including the following: